-Welcome to the ACORN Practice Audit Tools Frequently Asked Questions (FAQs) page.
+Welcome to the ACORN Practice Audit Tools frequently asked questions (FAQs) page.
 ACORN will be pleased to assist you with questions from members and non-members regarding the use of the Practice Audit Tools.
 Below are some common questions.
 If your question is not answered below or you would like to report an issue, please click here.

 The time taken to audit one standard will depend upon many things and will change over time as you become more experienced and efficient.
-At the beginning you should schedule one (1) hour to conduct an audit (inc. prepare, conduct, record).
+At the beginning you should schedule one hour to conduct an audit (including time to prepare, conduct, record).
 Allocate another time to return to the PAT if there are some practices you did not observe in the time.
 You will get faster and more efficient with experience.
-For example, you may feel skilled enough to audit more than one (1) standard during an observation period.
+For example, you may feel skilled enough to audit more than one standard during an observation period.
 Eventually, you may feel skilled enough to conduct audits while you are going about your other work.

 At the beginning, the nurses may notice when you are observing their practice.
 Aim to be discrete when using the audit tool – carrying a piece of paper is more discrete than a clipboard.
 Eventually, your colleagues will become used to this and you will be able to observe without being noticed as much.